Overview: Authority to Approve Financial Transactions – About Oracle Workflow

 - An End-Route is added to certain transactions based on business rules.
 End-Route transactions route per the workflow to central office staff (i.e., Controller's Office, Procurement, Research Financial Compliance & Services or others) for additional review and approval.
 For example. iBudget journal entries will end-route to all Budget Officers responsible for the award-owning organizations.

 Depending upon the type of transaction and the financial authority of the originator, workflow may begin and end with the originator, or it may route through any combination of the above participants before it is considered complete.

 If authority is identical for two people on the approval routing list, the system will route to the first name it finds in the authority table.
 The best way to control the routing of transactions to approvers is to establish "unique" authority for each approver.
 For example, if you grant approval authority to three people at the same level (e.g., Project), you can assign them different dollar limits.
 The system will always choose the person with the lowest limit that will cover the transaction within a level.
 The person with the next higher limit will only be chosen when the first approver's dollar limit is exceeded.

-Workflow differs slightly among the Oracle modules (iBudget, iJournal, iOU, iProcurement, Labor Distribution, and PCard).
+Workflow differs slightly among the Oracle modules (iBudget, iJournal, Expense Requests, iProcurement, Labor Distribution, and PCard).
 For specific details, refer to Workflow Variations by Oracle Transaction Type.

 Oracle Authorized Approver Hierarchy